 “But unless theory is unanswerable, either through its successes or failure, to the essential untidiness, the essential unmasterable presence that constitutes a large part of historical and social situations (and this applies equally to theory that derives from somewhere else and theory that is ‘original’), then theory becomes an ideological trap.”
 (Edward Said ‘Traveling Theory’ 1983: 173)

 Bio: Hello world!
 I am Noopur.
-I am currently a postdoctoral research fellow at the AINow Institute at New York University (from Sept 2020).
+I am currently a postdoctoral research fellow at the AI Now Institute at New York University (Sept 2020-August 2022).
 I received my PhD in Informatics from the University of California Irvine in September 2020.

 Reach me at nar8914 at nyu dot edu.